About Study In the USA

 Choice: The U.S. education system is unparalleled worldwide in the choice it offers of types of institutions, academic and social environments, entry requirements, degree programs, and subjects in which you can specialize.

 Value: As an investment in your future, a U.S. degree offers excellent value for the money.
-A wide range of tuition fees and living costs, plus some financial help from colleges, has made study in the United States affordable for thousands of students before you.
+A wide range of tuition fees and living costs, plus some financial help from colleges, has made a study in the United States affordable for thousands of students before you.

-Flexibility: One of the most distinctive features of U.S. universities and colleges is the flexibility in choice of courses within a college or university, but more importantly there is also the option for students to move between one institution and another.
+Flexibility: One of the most distinctive features of U.S. universities and colleges is flexibility in the choice of courses within a college or university, but more importantly there is also the option for students to move between one institution and another.
 Completing the first two years of a degree at one institution, usually a community college, and then moving to another, is very common.

-In short we can summarize the importance of studying in the US in the following ways:
+In short, we can summarize the importance of studying in the US in the following ways:

 - The US offers an Array of High-Quality Education Institutions

-- The US is one of the most well educated countries in the world
+- The US is one of the most well-educated countries in the world

 - The US values openness and equality